Where do I register and make a payment?

 What forms of payment do you accept?

 The University of Hartford accepts cash, cards, checks, and traveler checks.
-CASHNet, our credit card processor, accepts MasterCard, Discover and American Express.
+CASHNet, our credit card processor, accepts MasterCard, Visa, Discover and American Express.

 What is the Parent's Association gift appearing on my Bursar billing statement?